-Stumptown ensures that its coffee beans are expertly roasted according to its blends to bring out every bean’s maximum flavor.
+Stumptown ensures experts roast its coffee beans.
+According to its blends to bring out every bean’s maximum flavor.

-Its freshly roasted whole beans are packed and sealed to stay fresh for 90 days.
+They seal freshly roasted whole beans in a package that stays fresh for 90 days.
 However, opened bags must be consumed within two weeks to get the best results.

 What We Like

 The most noticeable feature of the Hair Bender is the various fruit hints you can taste, depending on the drink’s temperature.

 It’s a versatile blend that is perfect for espresso and coffee with its thick body, rich crema, and the chocolate aftertaste.